singer-io/getting-started/SPEC.md

  - `stream` **Required**.
 The string name of the stream that this schema describes

+ - `key_properties` **Required**.
+A list of strings indicating which properties make up the primary key for this stream.
+Each item in the list must be the name of a top-level property defined in the schema.
+A value for `key_properties` must be provided, but it may be an empty list to indicate that there is no primary key.

 A single streamer may output SCHEMA messages with different stream names.
 If a RECORD message from a stream is not preceded by a `SCHEMA` message for that stream, it is assumed to be schema-less.